-Lindsay Lohan 'Educating Herself' About Islam
+Lindsay Lohan 'educating herself' about Islam

-The actress sparked claims she may have had a religious awakening when she deleted all her posts on Instagram and used Arabic greeting "Alaikum salam" (sic), which translates as "and unto you peace", for her profile on the photo-sharing site.
+The 'Mean Girls' star sparked speculation she had become a Muslim after changing her profile on Instagram to read ''Alaikum salam'', an Arabic greeting which translates to ''and unto you peace'', and deleted all previous images she had uploaded to the photo sharing site.

-However, friends of the Mean Girls star have now revealed she has yet to officially convert, but is exploring the Muslim faith as part of a wider education.
+Now, it has been revealed that Lindsay - who was baptised as a Catholic as a child - is not following any specific religion but has made the decision to learn as much about different faiths from around the world as she can so she can be enriched by all the different teachings.

-“Lindsay is educating herself on different cultures and their practices to be able to better understand the people and communicate,” a friend of the actress and humanitarian told New York Post's gossip column Page Six.
+A friend of the actress told the New York Post newspaper: ''Lindsay is educating herself on different cultures and their practices to be able to better understand the people and communicate.''

-Following Lindsay's Instagram cull, many took it as confirmation she had embraced Islam, with one woman writing on Twitter: "Im so happy that Lindsay Lohan found Islam. may Allah guide her and bless her."
-Another added: "I heard that Lindsay Lohan converted to Islam?
-If its true, alhamdulillah.
-God has shown her the right path to now follow."
+Lindsay has been intrigued by Islam and the faith's holy book the Quran since 2015, and was seen with a copy of the text when she was doing community service in Brooklyn, New York, back then.

-It's not the first time that Lindsay has sparked speculation of converting to Islam - she was previously photographed holding a copy of the Quran, the central religious text of Islam, while doing community service in Brooklyn, New York, back in 2015.
+In recent months, the 30-year-old beauty has spent a lot of time in Turkey visiting Syrian refugees and admitted last year she was intrigued by Islam because is a ''spiritual person''.

-But the actress' mother Dina Lohan added to Page Six that she has "raised my children to be compassionate and to educate themselves on a global level - to learn about different cultures and their practices and to respect them!”
+Lindsay said: ''I'm a very spiritual person and I'm really open to learning.
+We all believe in something and at the end of the day it all ties to a god or a spiritual adviser.''

-After the pictures emerged of Lindsay holding the Quran in 2015, she appeared on Turkish talk show Haber Turk later that year and said the book was a present from friends.
+Lindsay's mother Dina Lohan has also talked about her daughter and other children's interest in different cultures, insisting they have had that instilled in them by her.

-"My very close friends, who have been there for me a lot, in London are Saudi and they gave me the Quran and I brought it to New York because I was learning," she said.
-"It opened doors for me to experience spiritually, to find another true meaning.
-This is who I am."
+Dina - whose other kids with her ex-husband Michael Lohan are Michael, Jr, Ali and Dakota - said: ''I have raised my children to be compassionate and to educate themselves on a global level - to learn about different cultures and their practices and to respect them!''

 With clips from more than 200 teen movies made in the decade after 1995's Clueless,...